 Dr. Berry's three solo CD recordings can be heard on the Soundset record label.
 An avid composer, Berry’s compositions are published by Bachovich Music Publishing, C-Alan Publications, HoneyRock Publishing, Living Sound Publications, and Tapspace Publications.
 He has also published several articles in Percussive Notes and is a recognized authority on the triangle—its history, repertoire, and instrument design.

 Through a grant award from the Kentucky Council on Post-Secondary Education, Dr. Berry founded the WKU Steelband in 2004.
-In 2008, he was recognized as the TDKMEA “College/University Teacher of Year.”
-Dr. Berry has served as percussion writer, arranger, instructor, adjudicator, and consultant with many high school marching band programs throughout the Midwest.
+Also, Dr. Berry has served as percussion writer, arranger, instructor, adjudicator, and consultant with many high school marching band programs throughout the Midwest.

 Prior to coming to Western Kentucky University, Dr. Berry taught percussion at West Virginia University and the University of Michigan, Flint.
 Dr. Berry has earned degrees from the University of Michigan and The Ohio State University.
 His principal teachers include Michael Udow, Salvatore Rabbio, and James L. Moore, with additional studies with Michael Bump and Fernando Meza.